Platinum(IV) chloride: Formation and reactions

+A purer product can be produced by heating under chlorine gas at 250 °C.

 If excess acids are removed, PtCl4 crystallizes from aqueous solutions in large red crystals of pentahydrate PtCl4·5(H2O), which can be dehydrated by heating to about 300 °C in a current of dry chlorine.
 The pentahydrate is stable and is used as the commercial form of PtCl4.

 Treatment of PtCl4 with aqueous base gives the [Pt(OH)6]2− ion.
 With methyl Grignard reagents followed by partial hydrolysis, PtCl4 converts to the cuboidal cluster [Pt(CH3)3(OH)]4.
 Upon heating PtCl4 evolves chlorine to give PtCl2: